IT-KiLLER/CSGO-Alltalk/README.md

 - **1.2** - 2017-08-15
   - Deleted a cvar.
   - Changed execution from OnMapStart to OnAllPluginsLoaded.
+  - Added reset function to default at unload.
 - **1.1** - 2017-07-23
   - New plugin name.
   - New method!